10.2 Determining Whether an Entity Is Acting as a Principal

 legacy U.S. GAAP.
 Specifically, paragraphs BC16 through BC18 state, in part:

-it controls a specified good or service before it is transferred to the
+of whether it controls a specified good or service before it is

-customer.
-The indicators (a) do not override the assessment of control,
+transferred to the customer.
+The indicators (a) do not override the

-(b) should not be viewed in isolation, (c) do not constitute a separate
+assessment of control, (b) should not be viewed in isolation, (c) do not

-or additional evaluation, and (d) should not be considered a checklist
+constitute a separate or additional evaluation, and (d) should not be

-indicators in previous revenue recognition standards even though those
+the indicators in previous revenue recognition standards even though

-indicators have a different purpose in the new standard.
-In the new
+those indicators have a different purpose in the new standard.
+In the

-standard, the indicators support the concepts of identifying performance
+new standard, the indicators support the concepts of identifying

-obligations and the transfer of control of goods or services.
+performance obligations and the transfer of control of goods or

-Accordingly, the Boards had expected that the conclusions about
+services.
+Accordingly, the Boards had expected that the conclusions

 scenarios from those reached under the previous revenue recognition